Economics - Political Science

 Established in 1997, this prize is awarded annually to two students (Columbia College or General Studies) majoring in economics: one for the best honors thesis paper, and the other for the best economics seminar paper.

-The department provides financial support for five Columbia College underclassmen who take unpaid summer internships that focus on research.
+The Parker Summer Fellowship provides financial support for five Columbia College underclassmen who take unpaid summer internships that focus on research.
+Preference is given to students working with Columbia researchers but all CC students undertaking a summer research position are eligible to apply.

 Professors